Banhawy/banhawy/README.md

 ### Hi there 👋

-- 🔭 I’m currently building products with AI with AWS and Terraform.
+- 🔭 I’m currently building products using AI, AWS and Terraform.
 - 🌱 I’m currently toying with Web3 and Solidity.
 - 🛠️ I’m looking to apply my learnings in Blockchain development
 - 🤔 I’m looking for help with any of the above